tanguilp/asteroid/guides/oauth2/jar.md

 - including it in the `Asteroid.Client` `"jwks"` attribute.
 This is suited for mobile or javascript applications that cannot publish keys at an endpoint

+The internal `Asteroid.Client.get_jwks/1` function is used for the prupose of retrieving the client's keys.

 Asteroid comes with a configured list of acceptable signing algorithms with the [`:oauth2_jar_request_object_signing_alg_values_supported`](Asteroid.Config.html#module-oauth2_jar_request_object_signing_alg_values_supported) configuration option (which is also published in the metadata under the